 FRIENDS OF AVISFORD – AFFILIATED TO THE NATIONAL ASSOCIATION OF PATIENT PARTICIPATION (NAPP)

 Did you know that the Friends are affiliated to NAPP?
 A certificate is displayed on our noticeboard in each surgery.
-On a regular basis NAPP send out a bulletin about national issues this is also available in the surgery on our noticeboard or in PDF form below.
+On a regular basis NAPP send out a bulletin about national issues this is also available in the surgery on our noticeboard or from the website: NAPP

 FRIENDS OF AVISFORD – MEMBER OF THE REGIS COMMUNITY BOARD

-A new localised initiative has been launched by the NHS to promote closer collaboration between those who need the services and those who provide them, with the focus on the services our community really need.
-A representative from each of the local Patient Participation Groups (PPG) have been invited to sit at a Regis Community Board (RCB) which, in turn, reports to the Local Community Network (LCN).
-[How the NHS love their acronyms!]
-The LCN reports through the normal NHS structure.
+The Friends are part of the NHS initiative to promote closer collaboration between those who need the services and those who provide them, with the focus on the services our community really need.
+A representative from each of the local Patient Participation Groups (PPG) in our area sit on the Regis Community Board (RCB) which, in turn, reports to the wider board.
+At the current time the monthly meetings are being held virtually via Microsoft Teams.

 Our representative on the RCB can raise any questions or issues you may have with the health system.
 We cannot guarantee the outcome but can, and will, air your concerns and let you know of any resulting changes or improvements.
 If we are not made aware of problems, we can do nothing to help, so please ‘talk’ to us – via our website or email email@example.com or drop a note into either surgery and we will do our best.